DANCE TO LEARN

 About Arts Integration

 Arts integration uses shared concepts between dance and another area of study.
 Many schools create custom units with their PNB teaching artist.
-Examples of DANCE TO LEARN curriculum units include:
+Examples of DANCE TO LEARN curriculum connections include:

 Literacy